LauraLynch1997/dog-walking-website/README.md

 ### Potential Features to Add

-* A testimonial section with reviews from other useres of the site to encourage new users to contact Midlands Mutts.
+* A testimonial section with reviews from past customers to encourage new users to contact Midlands Mutts.

 ## Design